AxonIQ/reference-guide/setting-up/maven-dependencies.md

 ### Axon Modeling
 This module contains the necessary components to create domain models, like Aggregates and Sagas.

-### Axon Eventsourcing
+### Axon Event Sourcing
-This module contains all necessary infrastructure components to support Event Sourcing Command and Query models.
+This module contains all necessary infrastructure components to support Event Sourcing Command and Query Models.

+### Axon Test
+This module contains test fixtures that you can use to test Axon based components, such as your Command Handlers, Aggregates and Sagas.
+You typically do not need this module at runtime and will only need to be added to the classpath for running tests.

+### Axon Configuration
+This module contains all the necessary components to configure an Axon application.

+### Axon Server Connector
+This module provides infrastructure components that connect to Axon Server.

+### Axon Spring
+This module allows Axon Framework components to be configured in the Spring Application context.
+It also provides a number of building block implementations specific to Spring Framework, such as an adapter for publishing and retrieving Axon Events on a Spring Messaging Channel.

+### Axon Spring Boot Starter
+This module provides Spring Boot auto-configuration for your project.
+It is by far the easiest option to get started as it automatically configures all Axon components.
+It explained in more detail [here](spring-boot.md).

 ### Axon Disruptor
 This module contains a specific CommandBus and Command Handling solution based on the Disruptor paradigm.